IvanUkhov/blog/_drafts/2019-12-31-net-promoter.md

 \theta_i = (\theta_{id}, \theta_{in}, \theta_{ip}) \in \langle 0, 1 \rangle^3
 $$

-be a triplet of parameters corresponding to the proportions of detractors, neutrals, and promoters in segment $$i$$, respectively, with the constraint that they have to sum up to one.
-The constraint makes the triplet a simplex, which is what is emphasized by the angle brackets.
+be a triplet of parameters corresponding to the proportion of detractors, neutrals, and promoters in segment $$i$$, respectively, with the constraint that they have to sum up to one.
+The constraint makes the triplet a simplex, which is what is emphasized by the angle brackets on the right-hand side.
 These are the main parameters we are interested in inferring.
-If the true value of $$\theta_i$$ was known, the net promoter score would be computed as follows:
+If the true value of
+$$\theta_i$$ was known, the net promoter score would be computed as follows:

 $$
 \hat{s}_i = 100 \times (\theta_{ip} - \theta_{id}).